UofU-Cryosphere/snow-aso/README.md

 Set of scripts to create a geo-location csv reference file for images.

+### point_cloud

+Python scripts that use PDAL to create GeoTiffs from point cloud files.

 ### raster_compare

 Python package to compare two DEMs.